What is Amazon Redshift Used For?

 - Enterprise data warehouse: Even smaller organizations often work with data from multiple sources such as advertising, CRM, and customer support.
-Redshift can be used as a centralized repository that stores data from different sources in a unified schema and structure to create a single source of truth, which can then feed enterprise-wide reporting and analytics.
+Redshift can be used as a centralized repository that stores data from different sources in a unified schema and structure to create a single source of truth.
+This can then feed enterprise-wide reporting and analytics.

-- BI and analytics: Redshift’s fast query execution against terabyte-scale data makes it an excellent choice for business intelligence use cases, and it is often used as the underlying database for BI tools such as Tableau (which otherwise might struggle to perform when querying or joining larger datasets).
+- BI and analytics: Redshift’s fast query execution against terabyte-scale data makes it an excellent choice for business intelligence use cases.
+Redshift is often used as the underlying database for BI tools such as Tableau (which otherwise might struggle to perform when querying or joining larger datasets).

 - Production workloads: Redshift’s performance is consistent and predictable, as long as the cluster is adequately-resourced.
 This makes it a popular choice for data-driven applications, which might use data for reporting or perform calculations on it.